conan-io/docs/reference/generators/cmake_find_package_multi.rst

 Moreover, a global target ``<PKG-NAME>::<PKG-NAME>`` will be declared with the following properties adjusted:

-- ``INTERFACE_LINK_LIBRARIES``: Containing all the component targets to link the global target to (includes package's components only).
+- ``INTERFACE_LINK_LIBRARIES``: Containing the list of targets for all the components in the package.